Skip to main content

 Work

-You could start as a trainee technician with an organisation and do IT support qualifications while you work.
+You could start as a trainee technician with an organisation and study for IT support qualifications while you work.
 You'll usually need some IT skills and knowledge to get a trainee job.
+Customer service skills are also important.

 More Information